Brownstone

 Brownstone is a brown Triassic–Jurassic sandstone that was historically a popular building material.
 The term is also used in the United States and Canada to refer to a townhouse clad in this or any other aesthetically similar material.

+Brownstone was a popular building material because it is unusually easy to quarry and carve; these qualities also make structures clad in it susceptible to weathering and damage over time.

 Types

 Apostle Island brownstone

-In the 19th century, Basswood Island, Wisconsin was the site of a quarry run by the Bass Island Brownstone Company which operated from 1868 into the 1890s.
+In the 19th century, Basswood Island, Wisconsin was the site of a quarry run by the Bass Island Brownstone Company, which operated from 1868 into the 1890s.
 The brownstone from this and other quarries in the Apostle Islands was in great demand, with brownstone from Basswood Island being used in the construction of the first Milwaukee County Courthouse in the 1860s.

 Hummelstown brownstone

 Hummelstown brownstone is extremely popular along the East Coast of the United States, with numerous government buildings throughout West Virginia, Pennsylvania, New York, Maryland, and Delaware being faced entirely with the stone, which comes from the Hummelstown Quarry in Hummelstown, Pennsylvania, a small town outside of Harrisburg, Pennsylvania.
 The Hummelstown Quarry is the largest provider of brownstone on the east coast.
 Typically, the stone was transported out of Hummelstown through the Brownstone and Middletown Railroad.